How to Limewash Brick + Mistakes to Avoid

 With the mixture ready and damp brick, pick up your masonry brush and just start applying!

 If you’ve practiced your technique in advance and you have the right mixture, this is a really simple and intuitive step of the process.
 If you haven’t practiced your technique….
 Well, you should do that.
-Read all about that below: Limewash Brick Tips, Techniques, & Mistakes I Made
+Read all about that below!

-(If you have deep grout lines like I do, I BEG YOU TO READ THAT SECTION)
+(Pssssst, if you have deep grout lines like I did, I BEG YOU TO READ THAT SECTION)

 4. Distress & Customize Your Limewash Finish

-After the limewash is on the brick–one section at a time–it’s time to customize the look of your limewash!
+After the limewash is on the brick–one section at a time–it’s time to customize the look!
 This is where it’s important for you to already have your technique figured out.

-Important tip: With Romabio limewash paint, you must rinse/distress the limewash to get the look you want within 10-60 minutes of applying it.
+Important tip: With Romabio limewash paint, you must rinse/distress the limewash to get the look you want within the first few hours of applying it (sometimes even less!)

 Adjusting the finish can include: